phonegap/phonegap-docs/docs/en/edge/cordova/accelerometer/accelerometer.md

 ## Accessing the Feature

 As of version 3.0, Cordova implements device-level APIs as _plugins_.
-Use the CLI's `plugin` command, described in The Command-line Interface, to add or remove this feature for a project:
+Use the CLI's `plugin` command, described in The Command-Line Interface, to add or remove this feature for a project:

         $ cordova plugin add org.apache.cordova.device-motion